Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 ![log-parser-wazuh](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/open5gs-wazuh-log-parser-fim.png)

 **Observation:** the two FIM events correspond to the same deliberate edit of `smf.yaml` (Wazuh logs both the write and the subsequent hash recomputation as separate integrity events).
-The bulk of the 363 total alerts remain SCA benchmark findings (Section 7.2), which — unlike the FIM and authentication events above — do not carry MITRE mappings, since SCA reports compliance posture rather than correlating to a specific adversary technique.
-The parser correctly distinguishes and surfaces the technique-mapped subset, which is the more interesting output for an investigation.
+The bulk of the 363 total alerts remain SCA benchmark findings (Section 7.2), which unlike the FIM and authentication events above do not carry MITRE mappings, since SCA reports compliance posture rather than correlating to a specific adversary technique.
+The parser correctly distinguishes and surfaces the technique-mapped subset.

 ### 7.5 Scope and limitations

-This integration is intentionally scoped as **host-level** security monitoring — process activity, configuration compliance, and file integrity on the VM running the 5G core.
+This integration is intentionally scoped as **host-level** security monitoring, process activity and configuration compliance on the VM running the 5G core.
 Wazuh does not natively parse 5G signalling protocols (NGAP/PFCP/GTP); protocol-level analysis remains the separate, packet-capture-based exercise documented in Section 6.
-Combined, the two give complementary coverage: Wireshark for what's happening *on the 5G signalling plane*, Wazuh for what's happening *on the infrastructure hosting it*.
+Combined, the two give complementary coverage where Wireshark shows what's happening on the 5G signalling environment and Wazuh shows what's happening on the infrastructure hosting it.

 ## 8. Skills Demonstrated